 The Falconer Central School District is required to maintain a list of persons in parental relation, faculty, and staff who wish to receive 48-hour prior written notification of certain pesticide applications.
-The following pesticide applications are not subject to prior notification requirements: A school remains unoccupied for a continuous 72 hours following an application; Anti-microbial products;
+The following pesticide applications are not subject to prior notification requirements:

+A school remains unoccupied for a continuous 72 hours following an application;

-- ·Nonvolatile rodenticides in tamper resistant bait stations in areas inaccessible to children; - ·Nonvolatile insecticidal baits in tamper resistant bait stations in areas inaccessible to children; - ·Silica gels and other nonvolatile ready-to-use pastes, foams, or gels in areas inaccessible to children; - ·Boric acid and disodium octaborate tetrahydrate; - ·the application of EPA designated biopesticides; - ·the application of EPA designated exempt materials under 40CFR152.25; - •the use of aerosol products with a directed spray in containers of 18 fluid ounces or less, when used to protect individuals from an imminent threat from stinging and biting insects, including venomous spiders, bees, wasps, and hornets.
+- Anti-microbial products; - •Nonvolatile rocdenticides in tamper resistant bait stations in areas inaccessible to children; - •Nonvolatile insecticidal baits in tamper resistant bait stations in areas inaccessible to children; - •Silica gels and other nonvolatile ready-to-use pastes, foams, or gels in areas inaccessible to children; - Boric acid and disodium octaborate tetra hydrate; - •the application of EPA designated biopesticides; - •the application of EPA designated exempt materials under 40CFR152.25; - •the use of aerosol products with a directed spray in containers of 18 fluid ounces or less, when used to protect individuals from an imminent threat from stinging and biting insects, including venomous spiders, bees, wasps, and hornets.

 In the event of an emergency application necessary to protect against an imminent threat to human health, a good faith effort will be made to supply written notification to those on the 48-hour prior notification list.

 If you would like to receive 48-hour prior notification of pesticide applications that are scheduled to occur in your school, please complete the form below and return it to David Micek, Falconer Central School District pesticide representative at 2 East Avenue, Falconer, NY 14733

-<ONLY ONE REQUEST PER FAMILY IS NEEDED> FCS REQUEST for PESTICIDE APPLICATION NOTIFICATION
+<ONLY ONE REQUEST PER FAMILY IS NEEDED>

-(please print)
+Falconer Central School Request for Pesticide Application Notification (please print)

-Building: HS/IVIS Fenner iempie All (please circle)
+Building: High School Fenner Elem.
+Temple Elem.
+All (please circle)

-Name of parent/gua ardian: (please print)
+Name of p oarent/guardian : (pleas e print)

-Signature of parent, / guardian:
+Signature of parent/guard lian:

-Address:
+Address: -

+Zip Code:

+Day Phone e: Evenin g Phone

-ontact David N Micek, Falcone r Central School District or fax 665-9265, for further
+Please feel free to contact David Micek, Falconer Central School District pesticide representative at 2 East Avenue, Falconer, NY 14733, or phone 665-6624, option 7, or fax 665-9265, for further information on these requirements.